ProjectEvergreen/greenwood/www/pages/plugins/index.md

 [Rollup plugins](/plugins/rollup/) allow providing Rollup plugins directly to Greenwood during the optimization part of the build command.

 #### Server Plugins
 [Server plugins](/plugins/server/) allow developers to start and stop custom servers as part of the **serve** lifecycle of Greenwood.
-These lifecycles provide the ability to do things like start a GraphQL server, or reverse proy requests to a custom server.
+These lifecycles provide the ability to do things like start a GraphQL server, or reverse proxy requests to a custom server.

 #### Source Plugins
 [Source plugins](/plugins/source/) allow developers to pull in content from external sources (Headless CMS, DB, API, etc) and render that out as content as part of their project.